marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 ### Artificial Deadlines or "Fake" Deadlines

-There are some deadlines that are not linked to the real world and these are useless.
+There are some deadlines that are not linked to the real world and these are simply useless.
 A a rule of thumb, if the only thing that happens if a deadline is not met is a manager getting angry, then it was not a real deadline.

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/fake_deadline.jpg" style="padding: 20px; width: 450px;"/></div>